Riot V: Breakup, the "Reunion" and Reale's death (1983–2012)

 In 1992, vocalist Tony Moore left the group over disagreements with manager/producer Steve Loeb.
 Reale recruited newcomer Mike DiMeo, who had played with Howard Stern sidekick Stuttering John Melendez in a local band named Josie Sang, with a view toward making a more hard rock-oriented solo album.
 Eventually, those plans were dropped and the proposed solo effort turned into another Riot album, 1993's Nightbreaker, which featured a remake of the Fire Down Under track "Outlaw", as well as covers of Deep Purple's "Burn" and "A Whiter Shade of Pale" by Procol Harum.
 The following LP, the Native American-themed Brethren of the Long House (1996), which saw John Macaluso (TNT, Powermad) briefly take over for Bobby Jarzombek on drums, marked the final collaboration with long-time associate Steve Loeb who stepped down from the production chair in 1995.
 All told, Loeb produced or co-produced 13 Riot albums in his 19-year association with Reale and the different configurations of Riot.
 For the rest of the decade Riot maintained a stable line-up for the first time in its history, resulting in a steady output of high-quality albums, i.e. Inishmore (1998), Shine On live (1998), and Sons of Society (1999).
 Jarzombek left again in late 1999, this time to join former Judas Priest vocalist Rob Halford in his new venture Halford.
 Pat Magrath (Prototype, Killing Culture) filled in for Jarzombek on the following European tour before being replaced by veteran skinsman Bobby Rondinelli (Rainbow, Black Sabbath, Blue Öyster Cult) with whom the band recorded Through the Storm (2002).

-In 2006, Riot returned with yet another album, Army of One, featuring new addition Frank Gilchriest (Virgin Steele, Gothic Knights) on drums.
+In 2006, Riot returned with another album, Army of One, featuring new addition Frank Gilchriest (Virgin Steele, Gothic Knights) on drums.
 It marked the final album with vocalist Mike DiMeo who had earlier announced his departure in order to concentrate on his work with retro rockers The Lizards after a 12-year run with Riot.
 DiMeo was succeeded by the New York area singer Mike Tirelli, whose Riot live debut came in early 2005 at the band's Atarfe Vega Rock Festival appearance in Granada, Spain.